AlejandroGiner/Lux-in-Tenebris/README.md

  #11.

 To-do list: Split bahamas.
 New provinces in Italy.
 Replace all generic national ideas with unique ones.
 Make Florida its own Colonial region.
 New tags in oceania and brazil.
+Grand architect buildings into CoT mechanic.